sheilaleon/sheilaleon.tech/content/uses/content.md

 # Uses

-A current list of what my hardware and software setup both at home and on the go.
-This page is listed on [uses.tech](https://uses.tech) and inspired by [Wes Bos](https://wesbos.com).
+A list of hardware, software and on-the-go setup I use daily.

 ## 🏕 Setup